Haozhe321/chrome-YouTube-Jumper/README.md

 An extension for the precision minded folks, or anyone who likes to be fast.

 Latest Changes:
 * Jump to a part of a video by searching for keywords in the subtitles(similar to Ctrl-F in documents).
 Great for long lecture videos if you want to skip to the part where the lecture talks about a specific topic.
 When the ```prev``` and ```next``` button turn limegreen, it means the search is done and you can start jumping in the videos.

+Future Changes:
+* Ability to select different languages for transcripts

+Shortcuts:
-Ctrl-J (Cmd-J for MAC) to open the extension.
-Key in the time you want, and press "Enter".
+- Ctrl-J (Cmd-J for MAC) to open the extension.
+- Key in the time you want to jump to, and press "Enter".
+- Ctrl-C to copy original YouTube URL

 How To:
 1. Download the zip folder